 Hello, fellows, I hope all of you are enjoying your life.
 In today’s tutorial, we will have a look at Diode Models.
 A diode is an electronic device that has 2 terminals positive terminals called an anode and a negative terminal called a cathode.
-Currently, almost every electronic devices use a diode.
+Currently, almost every electronic device use a diode.
 The main function of a diode is to convert alternating current into DC current.
-There are such appliances that do not operate on AC supply as we know in our power system AC is generated and used.
-So in these devices rectifiers circuits are used to convert AC into DC.
+There are such appliances that do not operate on an AC supply as we know in our power system AC is generated and used.
+So in these devices rectifier circuits are used to convert AC into DC.

 Diode Models